eaba/Hostel/README.md

 # Solution
 Various types of IoT sensors will be installed as follows: Sonic Sensor for Water and Septic Tank, Dirt and Smell detection for Toilets, Bathrooms and Kitchens and Noise detection Sensor installed at strategic locations!

 Hostel will help this Owner monitor readings coming from the sensors and automate rent expiration notification.
-Birthday notification will be a bonus tool to add
+Birthday notification will be a bonus tool to add!

+The Owner also desires to know which one of the toilets are used the most, so we will be tracking flush!

 # Tool-Set
 <b>Akka.NET<br/>